KasperOmari/Problems/README.md

-# Problems
+# Competitive Programming
-Some of my problems I've solve
+Here is Some of my problems I've solve